Plumsail/documents-docs/source/user-guide/processes/create-process.rst

 Mode
 ~~~~

 It is "Testing" by default.
 It means you won't be charged for executions of this process but result documents will have a Plumsail watermark.
-Change it to "Active to remove the watermark.
+Change it to "Active" to remove the watermark.

 .. _process-name: